OSCARJFB/debugLogger/README.md

 # debugLogger
 This is a basic formatting function that takes a string with arguments, format and write it to a file.
-I started creating this when debugging my snake game and now I want to improve upon it for future needs.
+I started creating this when debugging my snake game and now I want to improve upon it for future needs by putting it in a lib.